Flow-induced bending response rheometer to measure viscoelastic bending of microrods: Introduction

 Beyond AFM, many techniques have been developed for characterizing the material properties of small, soft materials \cite{salipante_microfluidic_2023}.
 Optical tweezers can probe very small hydrated samples to determine their viscoelastic mechanical properties.
 However, the generated forces may be insufficient for stiffer samples, and samples must be transparent \cite{robertson-anderson_optical_2024, catala-castro_exploring_2022}.
 Another approach involves fixing one or both ends of a fiber in place and using gravity or fluid flow to induce bending while measuring the resulting deformation \cite{amir_bending_2014, duprat2015microfluidic, chakrabarti_instabilities_2021}.
+This approach has been demonstrated on several materials, each requiring a unique experimental design.
 However, the required sample configuration is not feasible for all sample types.
-Capillary aspiration techniques provide an alternative by using glass capillaries that form a seal on the material surface, with an applied vacuum causing measurable deformation \cite{aoki_pipette_1997, guo_micromechanics_2010, mwyss_capillary_2010}.
+In one instance, a fluidic device is custom-designed with wells cut into the sides of a primary channel to allow bacteria to diffuse into them.
+Growth of bacteria, with one end fixed in the well and the other extending into the main channel, allows the transverse fluid flow to bend the extended portion \cite{amir_bending_2014}.
+In another instance, photopolymerized polymer filaments are formed \textit{in situ} in a microfluidic channel so that each filament extends beyond the width of the main flow channel and each end is held in place by the geometry of the chamber.
+The filaments are thereby automatically oriented perpendicular to the flow, which bends them.
+However, filaments must be fabricated \textit{in situ} for this method to work \cite{duprat2015microfluidic}.
+In a third approach, long extruded polymer fibers are hung over the edge of a platform and gravity bends them.
+However, extrusion generally forms fibers no smaller than a few hundred microns in diameter.
+Further, this method has been demonstrated in air: hydrated samples, especially smaller ones, may experience hydrodynamic forces that are difficult to avoid \cite{chakrabarti_instabilities_2021}.
+Capillary aspiration techniques provide an alternative by using glass capillaries that form a seal on the material surface, with an applied vacuum causing measurable deformation \cite{aoki_pipette_1997, guo_micromechanics_2011, mwyss_capillary_2010}.
 In capillary micromechanics, materials suspended in pressure-driven flows are immobilized at the tapered end of a capillary.
 Deformation as a function of applied stress provides mechanical property measurements \cite{mwyss_capillary_2010}.
 Both capillary aspiration and capillary micromechanics techniques are frequently used on spherical samples.
 Achieving a tight seal may be difficult for especially porous or irregular surfaces, resulting in errors in measurement or difficulty in generalizing the mechanical properties of a small piece of the surface to an entire material.
 A related approach eliminates the need for a seal by relying instead on fluid flow past the sample to exert the deforming force, although this technique has only been demonstrated to measure the elastic modulus of diatom colonies \cite{young_quantifying_2012}.
 Further validation and theoretical development is needed to establish and expand this method.